 About my work

 For more than 5 years, I have been focusing on series approach and, more than ever, my aim is to share with others what I watched, saw and felt.
-During my travels, the stories learnt from locals are cracking and sometimes strange that I cannot help stopping to transmit through photographs and short storytellings.
+During my travels, the stories learnt from locals are amazing and sometimes strange that I cannot stop to transmit through photographs and storytellings.

 From Boats, Fishermen and Passengers (BFP) targeting those boats used by fishermen led on the beaches to passengers who are travelling from islands to peninsulas and to mainlands, it looks like turning the wheel of life.

 Discovering the Canal from Brussels and its history when it used to make trades with neighbours and to feed some of the locals with fishes.
-Nowadays, it is gonna to be populated again.
+Nowadays, it is gonna to be populated again along the docks.

 And Landscapes, especially Celtic ones, this is my way to feel free in front of the nature.
 Mainly seas and rocks which represent a new born what I call "Natural Energy from the Sea and the Rock".

-After having learnt how to watch the light with my first mentor at the University of Le Havre in France, I stayed a long time with no camera.
+After having learnt how to watch the light with my first mentor at the University of Le Havre in France in 1994, I stayed a long time with no camera.

-From now, I focus on testimonies and landscapes.
+From now, I am on my way to focus on testimonies, landscapes and daily life.
 My love for B&W photos is noticeable but I have begun to be interested in colors.
+Indeed it is time to step out of my comfort zone to explore new things.

 Life is a never end story.